Apparent $w<-1$ and a Lower $S_8$ from Dark Axion and Dark Baryons Interactions: DMDE interactions

 The effective DE equation of state can then be derived as in~\cite{Das:2005yj}.
-If one fits the data assuming a standard, non-interacting DM component and a decoupled, evolving DE component, then one is effectively ascribing the non-standard time evolution of the DM component to the DE density:
+If one fits the data assuming a standard, non-interacting DM component and a decoupled DE component, then one is effectively ascribing the non-standard time evolution of DM to the DE density: